AdoptOpenJDK/TSC/README.md

 ## Dependant Projects
-These projects are located in the following repositories in rough order of importance with regards to understanding how the build farm is put together and works:
+These projects are located in the following repositories in rough order of importance with regards to understanding how the build farm is put together and works.
+Each repository maintains its own set of issues, pull requests and
+documentation:

 * [Technical Steering Committee (TSC)](https://github.com/AdoptOpenJDK/TSC) - The Technical Steering Committee and Knowledge Base starting point
 * [openjdk-infrastructure](https://github.com/AdoptOpenJDK/openjdk-infrastructure) - Infrastructure as Code and documentation for build farm hosts